Come to Anghiari learn about the battle, but stay to enjoy its beauty

 Recently nominated as one of the “Prettiest Little Towns in Italy”, Anghiari has revitalized the small city center with shops and restaurants, many of which specialize in local products and foods, like truffles and mushrooms.
 The narrow cobble-stoned roads, stairs, and buildings have been restored and create an inviting setting for the many festivals, musical events and street parties held throughout the year.

-If you happen upon the town during one of its quiet moments, the mystical silence of the “vias” alludes to its simplicity and natural beauty both within the stone walls and beyond, overlooking the unique valley towards Sansepolcro.
+If you happen upon the town during one of its quiet moments, the mystical silence of its streets alludes to its simplicity and natural beauty, both within the stone walls and beyond, overlooking the long valley towards Sansepolcro.

-Palazzo Petrorio has been identified as a VII century Lombard castle which was actually built on pre-existing Roman ruins and is thus in the oldest part of the town.
-Today it has a façade decorated with coats of arms of various vicars and podestà that succeeded in justice administration on behalf of the Florentine government.
+Palazzo Petrorio has been identified as a VII century Lombard castle which was actually built on pre-existing Roman ruins and is thus the oldest part of the town.
+Today, it has a façade decorated with coats of arms of various vicars and podestà that succeeded in the administration of justice on behalf of the Florentine government.

-Next to the Palazzo Petrorio is the Garden of the Vicar, it is not just a coffee bar/restaurant with a spectacular view of the valley but a part of the history of Anghiari.
+Next to the Palazzo Petrorio you will find the Garden of the Vicar; it is not just a coffee bar/restaurant with a spectacular view of the valley but a part of the history of Anghiari.

 Piazza Baldaccio and the Galleria Magi are in the main square at the base of the city and are named after warriors from the famous battle.
-On the road that separates the Piazza from the “Galleria di Magi” you will have a truly unique perspective of the valley, giving you the idea of just how high you are (800 meters) in a landscape that appears to be completely flat (except for the hill where you are standing).
+On the road that separates the Piazza from the “Galleria di Magi”, you will have a truly unique perspective of the valley, allowing you to see just how high you are (800 meters) in a landscape that appears to be completely flat (except for the hill where you are standing).
 The modern arcade next to the square was built in the late 1800’s to house the weekly market and it now serves as a connection between the new and old parts of town.

-Palazzo Taglieschi, a composition of medieval towers pulled together to create the renaissance style home of the Taglieschi family in the mid-1400’s, has been transformed into a museum which highlights the culture of the Valtiberina valley of special note are works by Jacopo della Quercia and Andrea della Robbia.
+Palazzo Taglieschi, a composition of medieval towers pulled together to create the Renaissance style home for the Taglieschi family in the mid-1400’s, has been transformed into a museum which highlights the culture of the Valtiberina valley of special note are works by Jacopo della Quercia and Andrea della Robbia.

-Directly in front of the above-mentioned building is Palazzo del Marzocco, also called the Palace of the Battle.
-Set on three floors, the museum tells the story of the valley and its relationship to the Tiber River, as well as cataloging several remains from excavation points throughout the city.
+Directly in front of the above-mentioned building is another museum in the Palazzo del Marzocco, also called the Palace of the Battle.
+Set over three floors, the museum tells the story of the valley and its relationship to the Tiber River, as well as cataloging several remains from excavation points throughout the city.
 The top floor concentrates on the battle, including a diorama of the battle.

 The Battle of Anghiari Fresco by Leonardo da Vinci

-Taking inspiration from some works by Plinio the Elder, Leonardo decided to paint the fresco using the encaustic painting technique.
-This technique is also known as hot wax painting and uses heated beeswax to which colored pigments are added.
+Taking inspiration from works by Plinio the Elder, Leonardo decided to paint the fresco using the encaustic painting technique.
+This technique is also known as "hot wax painting" and uses heated beeswax to which colored pigments are added.
 Leonardo set up big braziers under his fresco to create the work.

 Even so, the fresco of the Battle of Anghiari remained visible for several years and many painters, such as Rubens, reproduced it.
-Thanks to these copies there is evidence of the grandeur of this magnificent work by Leonardo which was eventually replaced after the Hall's transformation carried out by Vasari between 1555 and 1572.
+These copies is the only evidence of the grandeur of this magnificent work by Leonardo which came to be lost once the Hall was redecorated by Giorgio Vasari between 1555 and 1572.

 Hidden in Plain Sight

-Many people speculated that Leonardo's fresco was still there in the Hall of Five Hundred underneath the modern paintings but with the imposing masterpiece by Vasari it was virtually impossible to confirm.
-It was Vasari who sent the clues of where to look!!
-In May 2007, upon the initiative of the Department for Conservation of the Cultural Heritage, a special "Commission for the Battle of Anghiari" was named to find out if Leonardo's fresco is underneath the Vasari paintings.
+Many people have speculated that Leonardo's fresco is still there in the Hall of Five Hundred in Florence underneath the more "modern" paintings but with the imposing masterpieces by Vasari it has been virtually impossible to confirm this.
+It was Vasari himself who seems to have left clues of where to look!
+In May 2007, upon the initiative of the Italian Department for Conservation of Cultural Heritage, a special "Commission for the Battle of Anghiari" was created to find out if Leonardo's fresco is underneath the Vasari paintings.

-In 2012, under controversial circumstances, probes were drilled beneath the Vasari painting to discover what actually lied underneath.
+In 2012, under controversial circumstances, probes were drilled into the Vasari paintings to see what lies underneath.
 Following a “secret message” which Vasari seemed to embed in his work, they went looking for Leonardo.
-It appears that Vasari may have been loath to destroy the work of an artist he admired, so he built a protective wall and saved the original artwork before beginning his monumental piece.
+It would appear that Vasari may have been loath to destroy the work of an artist he admired, so he built a protective wall and saved the original artwork before beginning his monumental piece.
+At least that was the theory.